+Stolz's compositional voices is one that is clearly influenced by his performance background in jazz fusion and progressive rock, yet firmly rooted in the contemporary classical tradition.
 His compositions have been performed throughout the United States, Canada, South America, and across Europe, including festivals and conferences such as the Academie Internationale d'Ete de Nice (FRANCE), Suolahti International Summer Music Festival (FINLAND), Hawaii International Conference on the Arts and Humanities, Las Vegas International New Music Festival, North American Saxophone Alliance National Conference, National Flute Association Convention, Electronic Music Midwest, ElectroAcoustic Barn Dance, Oregon Bach Festival, Belvedere Chamber Music Festival, Electroacoustic Juke Joint, eXtensible Electric Guitar Festival, Las Vegas Music Festival, University of Alabama-Huntsville New Music Festival, Music Today Festival, and several regional College Music Society conferences.
-Large ensembles that have performed his compositions include the Clinton Symphony Orchestra, Dubuque Symphony Orchestra, Joliet Symphony Orchestra, Las Vegas Music Festival Orchestra, Sandhills Symphony Orchestra, Hartt Wind Ensemble, Omaha Symphonic Winds, San Francisco State University Wind Ensemble and many other college bands.
+Large ensembles that have performed his compositions include the Clinton Symphony Orchestra, Dubuque Symphony Orchestra, DuPage Symphony Orchestra, Joliet Symphony Orchestra, Las Vegas Music Festival Orchestra, Sandhills Symphony Orchestra, Hartt Wind Ensemble, Omaha Symphonic Winds, San Francisco State University Wind Ensemble and many other college bands.

-Stolz has been commissioned by the Alturas Duo, CCSU Chamber Players, Synchronix, LVA Jazz Ensemble, Las Vegas Music Festival Orchestra, SUNY-Stony Brook, Aaron Larget-Caplan, Leslie Ann Leytham, Tom Peters, Robert Karrass, Peter Scuderi, Darin Wadley and choreographer Erin Bomboy.
-Stolz was the winner of the Vox Novus/Composerís Voice Dance Collaboration Competition for Remnants of Bullfrog, Nevada for fixed electronic media and dance, the Max DiJulio Composition Prize, second prize in the New Zealand Association of Organists International Competition, and the Most Outstanding Student Composition Award at the 2009 College Music Society Northeast Conference.
+Stolz has been commissioned by the Las Vegas Music Festival Orchestra, SUNY-Stony Brook, Spartanburg Philharmonic Orchestra, Alturas Duo, CCSU Chamber Players, Synchronix, LVA Jazz Ensemble, Aaron Larget-Caplan, Leslie Ann Leytham, Tom Peters, Robert Karrass, Peter Scuderi, Darin Wadley and choreographer Erin Bomboy.
+Stolz was the winner of the Vox Novus/Composerís Voice Dance Collaboration Competition for Remnants of Bullfrog, Nevada for fixed electronic media and dance, the Max DiJulio Composition Prize, and second prize in the New Zealand Association of Organists International Competition.
+In 2009, he was given the Most Outstanding Student Composition Award at the College Music Society Northeast Conference.

 Dr. Stolz did his undergraduate work in composition and jazz studies at the University of Nevada, Las Vegas, and went to graduate school at the University of Oregon and at The Hartt School.
 As a graduate student, he taught in the theory, composition, jazz and history departments.
 His composition teachers included Virko Baley, Robert Carl, David Crumb, Robert Kyr, Larry Alan Smith and Ken Steen, and his theory teachers included Jack Boss, Steve Larson, David Macbride and Michael Schiano.
 He studied drums with John Abraham, Chris Benham, Patrick Bowen, Gary Hobbs, Steve Houghton, Joe LaBarbera and Joe Malone, and studied jazz with Stefan Karlsson, Toby Koenigsberg, Dave Loeb, Joe Lano, Steve Owen, Bruce Paulson, Tom Warrington and Rocky Winslow.

 Contact Nolan at: email@example.com